fReEFLEX/fReEFLEX-GUI/README.md

 This mode works the same as [Streaming mode](#3-streaming-mode) while not rendering any live data to save resources on your system.

 ### 5. System latency mode
-In this mode instead of reading data from the light sensor a hid message is sent to the [fReEFLEX controller](https://github.com/fReEFLEX/fReEFLEX-controller) when a click was detected.
+In this mode instead of reading data from a light sensor a message is sent directly to the [fReEFLEX controller](https://github.com/fReEFLEX/fReEFLEX-controller) when a click was detected.
-This works with both the integrated click detector and [fReEFLEX clicker](https://github.com/fReEFLEX/fReEFLEX-clicker) which should be preferred.
+This works with both the integrated click detector and [fReEFLEX clicker](https://github.com/fReEFLEX/fReEFLEX-clicker).

+- Integrated click detector has a bit extra latency as it runs inside a browser.
+Will fall back to hid when not connected to serial port.
-- measures **click-to-software latency**: mouse click ➡️ software ➡️ fReEFLEX controller
+- Measures **click-to-software latency**: mouse click ➡️ software ➡️ fReEFLEX controller

->This basically is a HID round trip measurement at 1000hz polling rate plus the time it takes the software to detect a click and send a response.
+- With enough measurements taken:
+    - ```mininum latency = min```
+    - ```average latency = mean - 500/(polling rate)```
+    - most likely ```mininum latency ≈ average latency```

+>At 1000Hz polling rate there is a 0-1ms delay (≃0.5ms) before your OS is able to receive a mouse click.
+Serial port latency should be insignificant.

 #### 5.1 Mouse latency
 System latency mode can also be used to measure the latency of a real mouse.